vohai2003/hdp_data_tutorials/tutorials/hdf/analyze-transit-pattern-with-apache-nifi/tutorial-2.md

 ## Introduction

-With the HDF Sandbox, Apache NiFi comes preinstalled in the Ambari Stack and preconfigured out of the box to utilize many of its features.
+With the Hortonworks DataFlow (HDF) Sandbox, Apache NiFi comes preinstalled in the Ambari Stack and preconfigured out of the box to utilize many of its features.
 In the tutorial, it shows you how to access the NiFi HTML UI in one of two ways: use the HDF Splash Screen Page "Advanced Quick Links" or Ambari UI "Quick Links".

 ## Prerequisites
 -   Completed the prior tutorials within this tutorial series